cmput229/Google_Scripts/README.md

 4. Copy everything from that file and paste it into the code editor on Google App Script.
 5. Fill out the parameters at the top with the values you want.
 Reference [the parameters table](#Parameters).
 ![step 7 screenshot](docs/img/step7.png)
-6. Once you've filled out the parameters, select duplicate from the dropdown menu at the top.
+6. Once you've filled out the parameters, **save your project** by clicking on the floppy disk icon.
+Then, select duplicate from the dropdown menu at the top.
 ![step 8 screenshot](docs/img/step8.png)
 7. Now click run.
 If you're running this script for the first time.
 Google will open a pop-up asking for permission to your google drive and asking if you trust this script.
 Accept it.
 ![step 8 screenshot](docs/img/step9.png)